Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Discussion

-We were able to leverage manifold capacity analysis in its full generality to gain insight into the geometry of the MMCR networks.
+Our formulation approximates manifold geometries as elliptical, reducing computational requirements while still yielding a useful learning signal and networks with high manifold capacity.
+Specifically, we were able to leverage manifold capacity analysis in its full generality to gain insight into the geometry of MMCR networks after training.
+Further research could explore objectives based on more modest reductions of mean field manifold capacity that capture non-elliptical structure.
 Intriguingly, our method produces augmentation and class manifolds with lower dimensionality but larger radius than either Barlow Twins or SimCLR (Fig. \ref{fig: MFTMA}).
-Future work will seek to understand why this is the case, but more generally this suggests that capacity analysis can be a fruitful way to understand the different encoding strategies encouraged by various SSL paradigms.
-Another factor that distinguishes MMCRs from other models is a tendency to orthogonalize augmentation manifold centroids and thus form a representation that is globally high dimensional.
-Given that the recent observations that the representations in visual cortex and high performing models of visual cortex are surprisingly high dimensional \citep{stringer2019high, elmoznino2022high}, it may be interesting to test how well MMCRs can predict neural activity.

-In this study, we introduced one specific model of learning using metrics based on a specific theory of representations: self-supervised learning via maximizing neural manifold capacity.
-With recent trends in neuroscience focused on representation geometric observations in neural data, we believe that this work lays foundations for future studies in learning based on representation geometries informed by new discoveries in neuroscience.
+We do not understand why this is the case, but the differences indicate that capacity analysis can provide a useful tool for elucidating the different encoding strategies encouraged by various SSL paradigms. \comment{ Geometrically, maximizing the rank encourages the embeddings to form a simplex equiangular tight frame (sETF). sETFs have been shown to be optimal in terms of cross-entropy loss when features lie on the unit hypersphere \citep{lu2020neural}, and such representations can be obtained in the supervised setting when optimizing either the traditional cross-entropy loss or a supervised contrastive loss \citep{papyan2020prevalence, graf2021dissecting}.
+Recent work has shown that many popular objectives in SSL can be understood as different methods of approximating a loss function whose minima form sETFs \citep{dubois2022improving}. }